dujingning/inicpp/README.md

 git clone https://github.com/dujingning/inicpp.git
 ```

-Include `inicpp.hpp`, declare the `inicpp::iniReader` class, and you're all set.
+Include `inicpp.hpp`, declare the `inicpp::IniManager` class, and you're all set.

 #### * 1.read example
 Read: Load file to memory, used directly by the user.